daniellemadrid/daniellemadrid/README.md

  <h3>Hi guys, I'm Dani !!
 Let's get to know each other?👋</h3>
 <br>
 Well, I'm 18 years old, I'm from Viamão-RS.
 I am currently at the Internet Computer Technician at Senac-RS.
 I've been passionate about technology since 2019.
-Since then I've been trying to improve my social skills and develop myself to be a great professional. 👩‍💻❤
+Since then I've been trying to improve my soft skills and develop myself to be a great professional. 👩‍💻❤
 <br>
 <br>